phylum-dev/phylum-ci/CONTRIBUTING.md

     phylum analyze poetry.lock
     ```

+    **NOTE:** The version of `poetry` used to make changes to the lockfile must match the one specified
+    in CI configuration files.
+Otherwise, the QA status check will fail when submitting a PR.
+The current
+    version can be found in the `.github/workflows/*.yml` files by searching for `pipx install poetry`.

 8. When you're done making changes, check that your changes pass QA and the tests:

     ```sh